 Almost every day, news sites run stories about thieves who have been caught thanks to security cameras.
-Over the past year alone, bandits have been captured stealing Lego from retailers across the country.
+In past few years , bandits have even been captured stealing Lego from retailers across the country.

 As this demonstrates, using surveillance devices in a business is a popular way to capture footage of criminal activity.
 And, while these bandits were caught red handed, surveillance cameras also help to reduce the risk of theft and, subsequently, having to make a claim on your insurance policy.